 Launch the web terminal

-In a notebook, click an attached cluster drop-down and then click Terminal.
+- In a notebook, click the attached cluster drop-down, hover over the attached cluster, then click Terminal.

-A new tab opens with the web terminal UI and the Bash prompt, where you can run commands as root inside the container of the cluster driver node.
+A new tab opens with the web terminal UI and the Bash prompt.
+Here you can run commands as root inside the container of the cluster driver node.

 Each user can have up to 100 active web terminal sessions (tabs) open.
 Idle web terminal sessions may time out and the web terminal web application will reconnect, resulting in a new shell process.
 If you want to keep your Bash session, Databricks recommends using tmux.